VectorInstitute/cyclops/docs/source/gemini_hpc.rst

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^

-To use querying features, which involves access to GEMINI's database, add the GEMINI password to the environment variables:
+To use the querying API which involves access to GEMINI's database, add the GEMINI password to a ``.env`` file in the root of this repo.
+The password is automatically added to cyclops's configuration and used when running queries.

+For security, ensure that the permissions are set such that the repo is accessible to only you, hence preventing other users on the HPC from accessing your password!

 .. code-block:: bash

-   export PGPASSWORD=<your-gemini-db-password>
+   PGPASSWORD=<your-gemini-db-password>

-For convenience of use, add the above line to a ``.env`` file in the root of this repo.
-The variable is automatically added to the configuration.